 Golfer’s General Responsibilities

-- In interest of all, players should PLAY WITHOUT DELAY and READY GOLF is encouraged.
+- Players should at all times PLAY WITHOUT DELAY and READY GOLF is encouraged.

 - No player should hit until the players in front are out of range or are called upon to do so

-- No one should move, talk or stand close to or directly behind the ball or the hole when a player is making a stroke.
+- No person should move, talk or stand close to or directly behind the ball or the hole when a player is making a stroke.

 - Players should leave the green in a direction so as not to interfere with play of the following group.

-- Players should record their scores at the next tee while waiting to hit off, or after, if they’re ready to tee off.
+- Players should record their scores at the next tee while waiting to tee off.

 - A MAXIMUM OF 3 MINUTES IS ALLOWED TO SEARCH FOR A BALL (when in any doubt, play a provisional ball).

-- Any group which falls more than one clear hole behind must either;
+- Any group which falls one clear hole behind, impedes the remainder of the field and must call the following group through.

 - All players are encouraged to complete the round barring illness, injury or emergency.

-- Players who have golf carts should be aware of the noise they create and as such they should not be driven up to or past players during the course of their stroke making.
+- Golf carts should not be driven up to or past players during the course of their stroke making.

 - The lowest marker in each group is responsible to see that the rules and etiquette of Golf are strictly adhered to.